Table of contents

 Change Management ISO 27001 Annex A 8.32 Audit Checklist

-Is there a Change Management Process
+1. Check if there is a Change Management Process

 - Is there a documented ISO 27001 change management process with clear roles and responsibilities, documented procedures, and standardised forms.
 Walkthrough them to ensure what happens matches the documentation.